-The Outlaw Stop is located at 250 North Penland Street (HWY 789).
+The Outlaw Stop is located at 250 North Penland Street (HWY 789) in Baggs, Wyoming.

 The Outlaw Stop, located in the center of Baggs, Wyoming has two buildings: The Mathews/Gaddis House and the Baggs Town Hall/Fire Station/Jail.
-The Mathews/ Gaddis House was home to Pearl Mathews Gaddis for over 70 years as well as a road house that doubled as a Satuday night dance hall.
-Butch Cassidy and his gang were known to frequent the home often for a good meal and entertainment.
-Whenever they were in town the Wild Bunch would summon Tom Vernon, a local musician, to join Butch on the harmonica and together they acted as band for dances that lasted until dawn.
-Cassidy and his gang never stayed in the jail but the combination Baggs Town Hall/Fire Station/Jail saw many other notorious characters and has many stories to tell.
-Visit the Outlaw Stop to tour the buildings, see different exhibits, including one on the Cow Creek Sheep Company, and hear stories about the Outlaws and early Baggs residents.
-A gift shop and a shaded picnic area can also be found on the grounds.
-The Outlaw Stop is also home to Outlaw Days, the weekly, summerlong event for kids to learn more about the Valley's past!
+The Mathews/ Gaddis House was home to Pearl Mathews Gaddis for over 70 years.
+Also, it functioned as a roadhouse that doubled as a Satuday night dance hall.
+Butch Cassidy and his gang were known to frequent the home for a good meal and entertainment.
+Whenever they were in town, The Wild Bunch would summon Tom Vernon, a local musician, to join Butch on the harmonica.
+Together, they acted as a band for dances that lasted until dawn.
+Cassidy and his gang never stayed in the jail, but the combination Baggs Town Hall/Fire Station/Jail saw many other notorious characters and has many stories to tell.
+Visit the Outlaw Stop to tour the buildings, view different exhibits, (including one about the Cow Creek Sheep Company), and hear stories about the outlaws and early Baggs residents.

 A variety of books are available for purchase, and a shaded picnic area can be found on the grounds.